Geo4u/Geo4u/README.md

 >[!WARNING]\
 >Next on my wish list is a new PC
-I also love hiking and the beach.
+I also love hiking and the beach
-My favorite IDE is PyCharm CE.
+My favorite IDE is PyCharm CE
-My next project will be AI based.
+My next project will be AI based
 Thank you for visiting my [GitHub](https://github.com/Geo4u/)